Why is Android 8.1go so popular on the lower end and cheaper Android Headunits?

 Android 8.1 is API level 27 and is often confused with the 8.1go version.

 Android 8.1 Go edition is API level 27 – see the confusion.
-It is quite easy to pass off a limited and budget Android Headunit as running Android 8 when running it is actually Android 8.1go with its limitations that are listed above.
+It is quite easy to pass off a limited and budget Android headunit as running Android 8 when it is actually Android 8.1 Go with its limitations listed above.

-While Android 8.1go is better at managing memory and resources, with modern hardware, it is not really necessary, and buying a fake/junk or outdated headunit won’t do you any favors if you want to use it to its full potential.
+While Android 8.1 Go is better at managing memory and resources, with modern hardware, it is not really necessary, and buying a fake, junk, or outdated headunit won’t help you use it to its full potential.